antenordev/pipeline-boilerplate/.github/pull_request_template.md

-# Descrição das modificações
+# Description of changes

-Inclua um resumo da alteração e qual problema foi corrigido.
-Inclua também motivação e contexto relevantes.
-Liste todas as dependências necessárias para essa alteração.
-Se existir, descreva a história de usuário.
+Include a summary of the change and which issue was fixed.
+Also include relevant motivation and context.
+List all dependencies required for this change.
+If it exists, describe the user story.

 Fixes #(issue)

-### Novas Dependências
+### New Dependencies

-- nome: razão para inclusão.
+- name: Reason for inclusion.

-## Tipos de Modificações
+## Types of Modifications

-- [ ] Correção de erro
+- [ ] Error correction
-- [ ] Nova funcionalidade
+- [ ] New functionality
-- [ ] Breaking Change (correção ou recurso que faria com que a funcionalidade existente não funcionasse conforme o esperado)
+- [ ] Breaking Change (fix or feature that would cause existing functionality to not work as expected)

 ## Checklist

-- [ ] Executei o script de build
+- [ ] I ran the build script
-- [ ] Adicionei uma nova dependência no projeto
+- [ ] I added a new dependency in the project
-- [ ] Minhas alterações não geram warnigs
+- [ ] My changes do not generate warnings